 To learn more about mindfulness then here's a link to a live webcast and interview on mindfulness and mindfulness based cognitive therapy (MBCT), with Mark Williams, Professor of Clinical Psychology at the University of Oxford, and Wellcome Trust Principal Research Fellow.
 You'll find more information on our resources page.

-Sharpham runs both day courses in Mindfulness (Mindfulness in Daily Life) and 8-week programmes (Mindfulness for Health and Well Being).
+Sharpham has been involved with Mindfulness since the 1980s and runs both day courses in Mindfulness (Introduction to Mindfulness) and 8-week programmes (Mindfulness for Health and Well Being).
 It also runs a monthly Mindfulness drop in practise session.

 Sharpham currently also offers a course - called Sustaining Ourselves Through Mindfulness - this is a residential break for those mainly working in the voluntary, education and healthcare professions, who are in need of rest, renewal, reflection and inspiration.
 Concessions are available.